America in Italy, Italy in America

-What two centuries of 'cultural borrowing' got right, and what going wrong
+What two centuries of 'cultural borrowing' got right, and what it got wrong

 A nearly forgotten chapter in the life of Giuseppe Garibaldi was written during the Italian founding father’s three-year exile in the United States in the 1850s.